Data-Science-and-Statistics-in-EaES/course-materials/exams/midterm-rules/midterm-rules.md

 ### Notes, cheatsheets, and help pages

-You **can** refer to your Unit 1 - 6 "Cheatsheets", any other hand outs I provided previously, as well as your personal notes, during the in-class exam.
+You **can** refer to your Unit 1 - 6 "Cheatsheets", any other hand outs I provided previously (including these instructions), as well as your personal notes, during the in-class exam.
 I will bring extra copies of the cheat sheets to the in-class midterm.
 You **may not** use online searches but **you may** use R's help pages accessed using `?` for a known package or function or `??` for a general search for a term.